terraform-docs/terraform-docs/docs/user-guide/introduction.md

 ## Compatibility

-terraform-docs compatiblity matrix with Terraform can be found below:
+terraform-docs compatibility matrix with Terraform can be found below:

 <table class="table pure-table">
   <thead>